stevencombs/retrocombs.github.io/_drafts/2022-03-31-master-mega65-keyboard.md

 INFO:         DATA BYTES  USED /  FREE
 --------------------------------------
 ROM-V   920333   PROGRAM:    0 / 55037
-SPEED   80 MHZ   SCALARS:    8 /  1464
+SPEED   40 MHZ   SCALARS:    8 /  1464
 BANK4 --------   STRINGS:    0 / 54980
 BANK5 --------   ARRAYS :    0 / 54980
 ```

-And we thought 40 MHz was fast.
-Now you can use the `TURBO` command to bump up the MEGA65 from 40 to 80 MHz!
-Give it a try and then see this thread on [Discord](https://discord.com/channels/719326990221574164/945249748489740298/959210564909948959).

-Oh, that last one was the MEGA65's 2022 April Fool’s Day Easter egg.
+This is handy when you need quick info on these settings.

 ## Keyboard Layout

-The layout of the key on the MEGA65 keyboard is true to the layout found on the proposed Commodore 65 and therefore is a natural evolution of the keyboards around on the PET, VIC-20, C64, Plus/4, and C128.
+The layout of the keys on the MEGA65 keyboard is true to the layout found on the proposed Commodore 65 and therefore is a natural evolution of the keyboards around on the PET, VIC-20, C64, Plus/4, and C128.
 It includes popular keys in familiar locations found on these previous computers along with additional keys that functionality to both the MEGA65 hardware and software.
 Below is an image of the keyboard layout.

 ![MEGA65 Keyboard Layout](link)